Best travel time Tayrona National Park

 How to get to Kantawa Eco Spa Hotel?

 The hotel is about a 50-minute bus ride from St Marta (COP10,000/$2.50) Calabazo is a 10-minute drive before Zaino, where most travelers go.
 If you travel by bus, ask the driver explicitly to drop you off earlier than Zaino, otherwise he will drive past the Kantawa Eco Spa Hotel.
 We were coming from Barranquilla and had arranged private transportation.
-This was not cheap: the ride cost the two of us COP420,000/$110, but this was worth it to us.
+This was not cheap: the ride cost COP420,000/$110 for the two of us, but this was worth it to us.
 It was a very comfortable ride and in about 2 hours we were at the hotel.

 Check out our Tayrona travel guide here, with information and helpful tips for visiting the park.